Unity-Technologies/ml-agents/docs/Installation-Windows.md

 ## Step 3: Install Python via Anaconda
 <a href="https://www.anaconda.com/download/#windows" target="_blank">Download</a> and install Anaconda for Windows.
 By using Anaconda, we can use manage seperate enviornments for different distributions of Python.
 We **strongly** recommend using Python 3 as we do not guarantee supporting Python 2 in future releases.
 In this guide, we are using Python version 3.6 and Anaconda version 5.1 ([64-bit](https://repo.continuum.io/archive/Anaconda3-5.1.0-Windows-x86_64.exe) or [32-bit](https://repo.continuum.io/archive/Anaconda3-5.1.0-Windows-x86.exe) direct links).

+## Step 4: Install Required Python Pacakges
+ML-Agents includes a list of Python dependencies needed to run.
+This can be installed by using `pip` - which is a package management system used to install Python packages.

+If you haven't already, make sure to clone the repository.
+You can do this using Git ([download here](https://git-scm.com/download/win) and opening up a CMD or Powershell prompt and typing:

+    git clone git@github.com:Unity-Technologies/ml-agents.git

+If you don't want to use Git, you can always directly download all the files [here](https://github.com/Unity-Technologies/ml-agents/archive/master.zip).

+In our example, the files are located in C:\Downloads.
+After you have either cloned or downloaded the files, in a CMD or Powershell prompt, change to the python directory inside the ML-agents directory:

+    cd C:\Downloads\ml-agents\python

+Make sure you are connected to the internet and then type in the following two commands:

+    conda install –force html5lib

+    pip install .

+This will complete the installation of all the required Python packages to run ML-Agents.